jakelazaroff/relate/README.md

 Creates a collection named `name` and returns it, or throws an error if a collection with that name already exists.

-- **transform**: a transformation function executed on each entity added to the collection
+- **transform**: a transformation function executed on each item added to the collection
-- **map**: an object mapping properties on the collection's entities to other collections
+- **map**: an object mapping properties on the collection's items to other collections

 :speech_balloon: Shouldn't need to be called manually, since `Relate.import` will create collections automatically.